ssnake/threads_pad/README.md

     	...
     <%end%>

-*@pad.logs* is collection of objects *ThreadsPad::JobReflectionLog*(with ancestor as *ActiveRecord::Base*).
+*@pad.logs* is collection of objects *ThreadsPad::JobReflectionLog*(inherited from *ActiveRecord::Base*).
 This object has following fields:

 * level - specifies importance of msg
 * msg -  message itself
 * group_id - specifies to which job it belongs (in our case it's *@job_id*)

 *filter_job_logs* is a view helper.
-It prevents from getting logs into html page more then one.
+It prevents from getting logs into html page more then once.

 **Important!**
 It works with rails *session*.
 So you must specify *csrf* in your ajax request.
 In other case your page will be flooded with logs: